Working towards a higher renewable energy future

 Planning is the priority

-Planning for such change requires detailed consideration, and can be a three year process.
+Planning for such change requires detailed consideration, and can be a multi-year process.
 That's why we have a whole team dedicated to it.

 The Integrated Resource Planning team is currently focused on finding and finalising agreements for land to house the renewable energy hubs, with the support of local communities.